JuliaOpt/MathProgBase.jl/docs/src/apireference.md

 SOS2
 ```

-## Attributes

-These are used to get and set properties of the model or solver.
+Functions for getting and setting properties of sets.
 ```@docs
-AbstractSolverOrModelAttribute
-AbstractVariableAttribute
-AbstractConstraintAttribute
-cangetattribute
-getattribute
-getattribute!
-cansetattribute
-setattribute!
+dimension
 ```

+## Attributes

 ### Solver or Model Attributes

-These attribute apply to solver or model objects, as noted.
+List of solver or model attributes.
 ```@docs
 ReturnsDuals
 SupportsAddConstraintAfterSolve